 9. Use your ISP or mobile provider official data usage stats

-Most cellular mobile providers and ISPs have a logon system where you can calculate your data usage stats per month for Home Internet usage.
-AT&T, Verizon, T Mobile, Cox, US Cellular, Sprint, and most others have online portals and apps you can logon to and see your data usage.
+Most mobile service providers and home cable/DSL ISPs have a logon system where you can calculate your data usage stats per month for Home Internet usage.
+Comcast, Xfinity, AT&T, Verizon, T Mobile, Cox, US Cellular, Sprint, and most others have online portals and apps you can logon to, and keep track of your data usage.
 Satellite Internet providers like Exede, Viasat, Starlink, and Hughesnet also have data usage portals available.

 10. Check your router stats